Back to blog

 Priority 2: Financial Statement (15 minutes)

-Look at the delinquency rate, operating surplus/deficit, and insurance costs.
-These indicate the community's financial health.
+Look at the delinquency rate, operating surplus or deficit, and insurance costs.
+These tell you how the community is actually doing financially.

 Priority 3: Meeting Minutes (15 minutes)

-Scan for discussions about special assessments, lawsuits, major repairs, insurance increases, and budget problems.
+Scan for discussions about special assessments, lawsuits, major repairs, and budget problems.
 The minutes reveal what the board is worried about.
+That's where the real story is.

-Read the sections on: rental restrictions, pet rules, architectural controls, assessment increase authority, and enforcement mechanisms.
+Read the sections on rental restrictions, pet rules, architectural controls, and enforcement mechanisms.
 Skip the boilerplate.

 Priority 5: Rules and Regulations (5 minutes)

 Total time: about one hour.
-That's a small investment to understand the financial and legal obligations you're taking on.
+That's a small investment to understand the financial and legal obligations you're signing up for.

 Questions to Ask the Listing Agent